 Try to dress one step up from the typical employee.
 For men, that might mean dark wash jeans and a button-down or khakis and a polo shirt.
 Women can wear a casual dress or dark wash jeans and a nice blouse.

-Even if everyone is wearing them, you should skip the sneakers for your interview.
+Even if everyone is wearing them, you should skip the sneakers for your informal interview.
 Men can opt for a nice pair of boat shoes or loafers, while women can choose a comfortable pair of flats or oxfords instead.

 Attire for Interviews in Creative Industries

 For most interview situations where you have to dress professionally, bright colors and patterns aren’t recommendes.
 But in a creative industry like graphic design, media, or fashion, wearing an outfit with a bright pop of color is actually a great way to stand out.

 You should dress in a professional business casual outfit with one or two colorful items of clothing or interesting accessories to show off your personal style.